phytooracle/AG2PI_Introduction_to_Scientific_Computing/session2/README.md

     git clone git@github.com:phytooracle/AG2PI_Introduction_to_Scientific_Computing.git && cd AG2PI_Introduction_to_Scientific_Computing
     ```

-2. Next we will instal Conda, which allows you to create isolated environments.
+2. Next we will install Conda, which allows you to create isolated environments.
 These environments reduce or eliminate errors between Python libraries/packages.

     > If you are using Linux or Windows/WSL2 run: